florentpoujol/superpowers-game-flang-plugin/tutorial.md

 Ths plugin allows for easy localization of any in-game strings if the `Sup Game` system for [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com).

-It expose the `fLang` module to the TypeScript API.
+It expose the `fLang` namespace to the TypeScript API.

 [Go back to the GitHub repo.](https://github.com/florentpoujol/superpowers-flang-plugin)